git-pull/website/code_explorer/django-vs-flask.rst

 By not having a united front, the oppurtunity for synergetic efforts that bridge across extensions (a la SQLAlchemy, DRF, and django-guardian) never materialize, creating extensions that are porous.
-Leaving devs to fill in the blanks, and should the dev decide to patch: create a PR, get a reponse, and wait until a release is finally tagged.
+This leaves devs to fill in the blanks, and should they decide to contribute a patch: create a PR, get a reponse, and wait until a release is finally tagged.

 Help relies on sites like StackOverflow and programming the solution in-house.
 Time is going to be spent recreating solutions to problems that are already